-The application deadline is March 1.
+The priority application deadline is March 1.
+Applications will continue to be accepted from March 1 - May 1 on a space available basis.
 Given the rolling admissions process, however, applicants to the Law School are encouraged to submit the application by late January.
 This will allow our office eight weeks of processing time which is necessary during our peak processing season.
 The Admissions Committee renders decisions on a rolling basis and will begin notifying applicants of their acceptance in December.
 We do not offer a mid-year admission program.

 For further information and forms, please contact:

 Pittsburgh PA 15282-0299

 YES.
 The Career Services Office (CSO) at the Law School provides assistance to all law students and alumni seeking employment in the legal profession.
 Throughout the year, the Office offers seminars and workshops designed to aid students and alumni at various stages of the career planning process.
 For more information about CSO, please visit their website.

 We recommend that applicants take the October or December LSAT test.
 February test scores are accepted as well.
 The LSAT is offered four times per year through the Law School Admission Council.
 Please visit www.lsac.org for more information.